top of page

 It doesn't matter where you go, or even what you do

-The water creatures always know, just when to come for you
+The water terrors always know, just when to come for you

 Darkness is their time to scare, to pull you in the drink